Skip to content

 Source analysis

-Use trpcgo generate to preserve comments, const unions, aliases, generics, and validation metadata.
+Use trpcgo generate to preserve comments, const unions, runtime enum values, aliases, generics, and validation metadata.

 Dev watch